eisenjulian/nlp_estimator_tutorial/blog.md

 As seen in previous blog posts, the `tf.estimator` framework provides a higher level API for training machine learning models, defining `train()`, `evaluate()` and `predict()` operations, handling checkpointing, loading, initializing, serving, building the graph and the session out of the box.
 One the many benefits it provides is that the same code will be able to run in CPUs, GPUs and even in a distributed setup.
 There's a small family of pre-made estimators, like the ones we used earlier, but it's most likely that you will need to build your own.
 [This](https://www.tensorflow.org/extend/estimators) guide contains a thorough explanation on how to do it.

-Writing a custom estimator means writin
+Writing a custom estimator means writing a `model_fn`

 We will use a `Head` to simplify the writing of our model function `model_fn`.
 The head already knows how to compute predictions, loss, train_op, metrics and export outputs, and can be reused across models.
 This is also used on the canned estimators, so we get the benefit a uniform evaluation function across all of our models.
 We will use `_binary_logistic_head_with_sigmoid_cross_entropy_loss`, which is a head for single label binary classification that uses `sigmoid_cross_entropy_with_logits` loss.